RaffaeleFiorillo/Fast_and_Curious/README.md

     Coming Soon!

 ## Ideas for the future:
+  -> More Levels:

+      - Extend the number of levels so that the game could take the user furhter in the learning journey;
+      - More car evolutions;

   -> Multiplayer Option:

       - Local: Connect with local friends and compete with each other;